 With its private beach access, this comfy resort is the perfect choice for beach bums.
 Rooms are spacious and offer guests extra amenities like a small refrigerator and microwaves.

 If you’re traveling as a couple or family, you’ll love extra space in the rooms & suites at this resort.
 Relax with a nightcap on your private balcony or patio.

-For luxury digs on Anna Maria Island, look no further than this lovely 4-star hotel in Holmes Beach.
+For luxury digs on AMI, look no further than this lovely 4-star hotel in Holmes Beach.
 Besides its charming modern rooms, you’ll delight in a host of awesome amenities, including an outdoor pool, fitness center, and on-site restaurant.